timscharfenort8/simpler-grants-gov/documentation/api/feature-flags.md

 Naming of feature flags has the following convention:
 * Environment variables are always snake-case all-caps like `ENABLE_OPPORTUNITY_LOG_MSG`
-* Header fields are always prefixed with `X-FF` and are capitalized-kebab-cased like `X-FF-Enable-Opportunity-Log-Msg`
+* Header fields are always prefixed with `FF` and are capitalized-kebab-cased like `FF-Enable-Opportunity-Log-Msg`

 The configuration internally within the API helps setup these values and maintain consistency.